-Matter Position Emergency matters Contact Emergency Services or your official point of contact for further assistance Official point of contact for overseas students Boarding Coordinator (overseas boarders) Year Coordinator (overseas day students) Wellbeing, welfare and pastoral care Tutor/Classroom Teacher Year Coordinator Dean Director of Wellbeing and Counselling Head of Junior and Head of Senior School pastorareare If overseas student resides in Boarding: Assistant Boarding Coordinator Boarding Coordinator Head of Boarding Academic progress Specialist subject teachers Heads of Department Head of Curriculum Academic support for students whose first language is not English English as an Additional Language/Dialect (EAL/D) Teachers Cultural and Mandarin support Chinese teachers Mandarin speakers in Boarding houses Healthcare, including seeking medical attention Nursing Sister Informal and formal complaints Go to Abbotsleigh/Contact us/Making a complaint Enrolments and visa/passport renewal matters Registrar Tuition and other fees Bursar Quality of student learning, academic progress and wellbeing Head of Abbotsleigh
+Matter Contact Emergency matters Contact Emergency Services or your official point of contact for further assistance Official point of contact for overseas students Dean Boarding Coordinator (overseas boarders) Year Coordinator (overseas day students) Wellbeing, welfare and pastoral care Contact these people if you feel unsafe for any reason or the behaviour of another person is worrying you in any way.
+Tutor/Classroom Teacher Year Coordinator Dean Director of Wellbeing and Counselling Head of Junior and Head of Senior School If overseas student resides in Boarding: Assistant Boarding Coordinator Boarding Coordinator Head of Boarding Academic progress Specialist subject teachers Heads of Department Head of Curriculum Academic support for students whose first language is not English English as an Additional Language/Dialect (EAL/D) Teachers Cultural and Mandarin support Chinese teachers Mandarin speakers in Boarding houses Healthcare, including seeking medical attention Nursing Sister Informal and formal complaints Refer to page 11 of this handbook and the following documents which you received during the enrolment and orientation processes: Overseas Student Transfer, Deferment, Cancellation and Complaints Policy; Grievance Policy - Students, Parents and Visitors.
+These policies explain how to make a complaint or appeal a School decision.
+The policies are available online abbotsleigh.nsw.edu.au/policies/

+Enrolments and visa/passport renewal matters Registrar Tuition and other fees Director of Finance and Business Services Quality of student learning, academic progress and wellbeing Headmistress